D.R. Meister, PhD

 I am an archivist and scholar of modern Canadian history and politics, with a focus on immigration, “race,” “whiteness,” and multiculturalism.

-I am currently an Archivist (Private Sector Records) at the Provincial Archives of New Brunswick and an Adjunct Research Professor in the Department of History at St. Thomas University.
-I also occasionally teach courses in the Department of Political Science at the University of New Brunswick.
+I am presently an Archivist (Private Sector Records) at the Provincial Archives of New Brunswick; an Adjunct Research Professor in the Department of History at St. Thomas University; and an Adjunct Professor in the Department of Political Science at the University of New Brunswick (where I occasionally teach courses).